emo-nikoloff/Technical-University/README.md

 # Technical University

-This repository contains a collection of programming exercises and assignments provided by the **Technical University**.
-The exercises cover various topics and programming languages, designed to help students improve their problem-solving and coding skills.
+This repository contains my personal solutions to the programming exercises and assignments provided by the **Technical University**.

 ## Repository Structure
 The repository is organized into folders by programming language: